SoWhitIs/UFOs/README.md

 - **Reset Search Clickable Button**

-    Having an alternative way to clear or reset the search field rather would minimize the need to scroll to top of page or use options provided in previous section. (and anchor link)
+    Having an alternative way to clear or reset the search field rather would minimize the need to scroll to top of page or use options provided in [previous section](https://github.com/SoWhitIs/UFOs/blob/main/README.md#three).

  -  **Double Check Dataset**

-    As more data becomes available, it is very true said data will present _"cleaner"_ than others, it would be worthwhile to do a check for special nuances as outlined, above. **(add anchor link to previous section) **
+    As more data becomes available, it is very true said data will present _"cleaner"_ than others, it would be worthwhile to do a check for special nuances as outlined, [above](https://github.com/SoWhitIs/UFOs/blob/main/README.md#three).

     Try to format the data, where possible.
 You want our visitors to be access the content in most streamlined way as possible.